pattonsgirl/CEG2350/Labs/Lab09/README.md

 ## Part 2 - Running Processes

-For the following exercises, you are going to have two terminals open to your AWS instance, which will be refered to as Terminal A and Terminal B. We can't give terminals names, but we needed some way to say where to run what ;)
+For the following exercises, you are going to have two terminals open to your AWS instance, which will be referred to as Terminal A and Terminal B. We can't give terminals names, but we needed some way to say where to run what ;)

 - **Useful Commands: `pstree`, `ps`, `kill`, `bg`, `job`, `fg`, `screen`, `tmux`**